NicholasJWiid/belly_button_challenge/README.md

 5. Update all the plots when a new sample is selected using the dropdown menu created in step 2.

 6. Deploy your app to GitHub Pages.
+[Click here for completed dahsboard](https://nicholasjwiid.github.io/belly_button_challenge/).

 ## Tools and languages used